 Portland’s UnShul was designed to engage the Jewish soul with the best that Portland has to offer.
 Two Shabbat mornings a month we greet the Divine in community through lyrical prayer and Torah discussion infused with insights from nature and Jewish mysticism.
 One Friday night a month we welcome Shabbat in people’s homes, nourishing ourselves with prayer, study and a wonderful pot luck meal.
 Our Holy Days and life cycle celebrations are drenched with love, relevance and beauty.
 Our commitment to social, economic, racial and gender justice is the foundation of all we do.
 Our rabbi and members attend rallies, marches, City Council hearings and more as if our lives depended on it–because they do!

-Check out the UnShul Facebook page to find out where they will meet, as well monthly updates about hikes, social justice actions and more.
+Check out the UnShul Facebook page to find out where we will meet, as well monthly updates about social justice actions and more.
 We can’t wait to meet you!

 UnShul 2018 Happenings

 Shabbat Morning Service 10:00 am twice a month: